Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Results

 The experiment combined both artistic image creation and curation, as participants were presented with four variant images to choose from after every generation trial.
 We can therefore assess the effect of curation as well.
 We constructed two sets of models to do so.
 Here we excluded the few trials that produced NSFW content, as the participants were not given a chance to curate those (blank images were displayed), leaving 758 cases.
-In short, we found no differential effect of curation between groups.
-First, we ran the same mixed effects linear models as above on this dataset reflecting curation choices.
-For both tasks, it resulted in similarly small differences: laypeople were more distant than artists in copying ($-0.03 [-0.04, -0.01], p=0.001$) and more similar in the creative task ($0.026 [0.003, 0.05], p=0.02]$), narrowly supporting H3 and H4.
+First, we ran the same mixed-effects linear models as above on this dataset reflecting curation choices.
+For both tasks, it resulted in similar differences: laypeople were more distant than artists in copying ($-0.03 [-0.04, -0.01], p=0.001$) and more similar in the creative task ($0.026 [0.003, 0.05], p=0.02]$), supporting H3 and H4.

-To test H5, we also ran cumulative link mixed models (with logit link function), again also controlling for prior experience and using the same random effect structure.
-The dependent is a 4-level ordinal variable, reflecting the rank of the participant's choice in terms of the best option among the four, as measured by CLIP similarity (where 1 is the furthest, 4 is the closest).
-However, the p-values for the group variable were well above 0.05 in both the copying and creative tasks (0.7 and 0.4; and bootstrapped coefficient confidence intervals span 0), indicating no discernible difference between the abilities of artists and laypeople when it comes to choosing between image alternatives.
-This is of course a very limited emulation of curation, and in retrospect, most variant images were already highly similar, leaving little room for potential differences in curation skills to be expressed.
-A dedicated curation experiment with more dissimilar choices would have likely provided better insights and could be pursued in the future.
+To test H5, we also ran a cumulative link mixed model (with logit link function), again also controlling for prior experience and using random effect for subjects and stimuli.
+The dependent is a 4-level ordinal variable, reflecting the rank of the participant's choice in terms of the best option among the four, as measured by CLIP similarity (where 1 is the furthest, 4 is the closest; for the creative results this is flipped to be comparable).
+The model indicates no difference between the groups when it comes to choosing between image alternatives ($p=0.71$, bootstrapped coefficient confidence intervals span 0).
+However, most variant image sets were already highly similar (average cosine similarity at 0.93 in the copying and 0.91 in the creative task), effectively leaving little room for potential differences in curation skills to be expressed.